dexidp/helm-charts/.github/CONTRIBUTING.md

 Every merged change automatically gets released with the version found in `Chart.yaml`.
 As a result, every PR needs to bump the version in that file.
 Failing to do that results in CI failure.

+We follow [SemVer](https://semver.org/), so you should bump the version according to its guidelines, but here is a couple of examples to make the decision easier:

+- Minor documentation and feature changes/fixes should result in a **patch** version bump
+- New features should result in a **minor** version bump
+- Significant, but backward compatible changes should result in a **minor** version bump
+- Breaking changes should result in a **major** version bump

 After bumping the version regenerate the documentation: